Crystals for set-valued decomposition tableaux

-A (shifted) tableau is \defn{semistandard} if its rows and columns are weakly increasing, such that no primed entry is repeated in any row and no unprimed entry is repeated in any column.
-The examples in \eqref{tableau-ex} are both semistandard.
-We write $\SShTab(\lambda)$ for the set of all semistandard shifted tableaux of shape $\lambda$, and $ \ShTab(\lambda)$ for the subset of elements in $ \SShTab(\lambda)$ with no primed entries on the diagonal.
+A (shifted or unshifted) tableau is \defn{semistandard} if its rows and columns are weakly increasing, such that no primed entry is repeated in any row and no unprimed entry is repeated in any column.
+The examples in \eqref{tableau-ex} are all semistandard.
+We write $\Tab(\lambda)$ for the set of all semistandard tableaux of shape $\lambda$, $\SShTab(\lambda)$ for the set of all semistandard shifted tableaux of shape $\lambda$, and $ \ShTab(\lambda)$ for the subset of elements in $ \SShTab(\lambda)$ with no primed entries on the diagonal.

 \begin{notation} Throughout, if $\mathsf{FAMILY}(\lambda)$ is any family of tableaux associated to a partition $\lambda$, then we write $\mathsf{FAMILY}_n(\lambda)$ for the subset of $T \in \mathsf{FAMILY}(\lambda)$ with all entries at most $n$. \end{notation}